Used Honda HR-V Photo Inspection Guide

 Is the first-generation HR-V 1.8L engine reliable?

 Yes.
 The 1.8L naturally aspirated four-cylinder is one of Honda's most proven units.
-It's slow by modern standards -- 0-60 mph takes about 9.5 seconds -- but it routinely runs past 200,000 miles with oil changes and belt replacements.
+It's slow by modern standards.
+0-60 mph takes about 9.5 seconds.
+But it routinely runs past 200,000 miles with oil changes and belt replacements.
 The CVT transmission in first-gen models is the component to watch: Honda CVTs have been strong, but anyone who towed with the HR-V (it has a 1,500-pound tow rating) may have stressed it beyond intended use.

 What changed between first and second generation?